eclipse/mosaic.website/content/tutorials/barnim_advanced/_index.md

 }
 ```

-The `Event` created in this method is passed with a `this` argument, which represents an `EventProcessor` which gets notified
+The `Event` created in this method is passed with a `this` argument, which represents an `EventProcessor` that gets notified
 as soon as the proposed event time is reached.
 As this class implements the `EventProcessor` interface, the method
 `processEvent()` will be called by the application simulator once the simulation time is reached: